hajihajhaj/team13-mazemania/Game Design Document (GDD) - Maze Mania.md

 **Target Audience:**

-Casual players enjoy cooperative games and working with friends to solve challenges.
+Casual players who enjoy cooperative games and working with friends to solve challenges.